TinkerMill/tinkerAccess/README.md

 ## Using the Server
 ### Install the Server
-The server has been tested on a Rasberry Pi 2 Model B. Installation is very simple.
+The server has been tested on a Rasberry Pi 2 Model B and Raspberry Pi 3.
+Installation is very simple.

 From the Rasbian terminal: